hailo-ai/hailo_model_zoo/docs/OPTIMIZATION.rst

 Introduction
 ------------

-| Model optimization is the stage of converting a full precision model to an optimized model which will be compiled to the Hailo device.
+| Model optimization is the stage of converting a full precision model to an optimized model which will be compiled for the Hailo device.
 | This stage includes numeric translation of the input model into a compressed integer representation as well as optimizing the model architecture to best fit the Hailo hardware.
-| Compressing deep learning model induce degradation for the model's accuracy.
+| It is important to be aware that compressing deep learning models induces degradation in the model's accuracy, therefore the user should carefully evaluate the model's performance after optimization.
 | For example, in the following table we compare the accuracy of full precision ResNet V1 18 with the compressed 8-bits weights and activation representation on ImageNet-1K:

 +------------------+-------+
 | Precision        | Top-1 |